xueyaohuang/RoadToCodeFarmer/mianjing/self_introduction.md

   wil not fight with product manager.

 * 问公司问题
-  1. Sure, as you know, Tigrt Graph has started its busienss a few years ago, so - i believe it has a lot of opportunities in the market place.
+  1. 对小公司：Sure, as you know, Tigrt Graph has started its busienss a few years ago, so - i believe it has a lot of opportunities in the market place.
 But, i want to ask you what's the comapny's short term goal in its engineering practice for the next few years?
 For example can we provide service in self-driving?
 I believe it's a huge market.

+     Sure, as you know, there are some other companies which provide cloud computing services, such as amazon, microsoft, vmware, ect. i believe it has a lot of opportunities in the market place.
+But, i want to ask you what advantage do we have over the other companies? what's the comapny's short term goal for the next few years?

    oh, that's very good
    i like it